NORTH CAROLINA CHESS ASSOCIATION

 An All Girls Scholastic Tournament (currently North Carolina K-12 Girls State Championship)

 Other tournaments not specifically required in the Bylaws may be sponsored by NCCA at the direction of the Board of Directors.
-Currently the NCCA has two additional tournaments under its aegis that is open for bid:
+Currently the NCCA has additional tournaments under its auspices that may be open for bid:

 North Carolina Senior Championship